-- 130. WFP is dedicated to ensuring the protection of its beneficiaries, staff and partners throughout its operations.
-In adherence to its policy of zero tolerance for sexual exploitation and abuse, WFP will enhance internal reporting and referral procedures for alleged cases.
-To address the risks of sexual exploitation and abuse, WFP will provide training and awareness-raising for its staff and partners and will actively contribute to inter-agency initiatives.
-The country office will put in place mitigation measures aimed at reducing the opportunities for sexual exploitation and abuse in food and cash-based assistance interventions.
-The overarching goal is to foster accountability and reinforce timely and secure mechanisms for the prevention of and response to any cases. - 131.
-Global shortfalls in budgets are leading to rapid reductions in the relatively reliable funding stream that the Global Commodity Management Facility provides to Rwanda and the WFP country office through investment in the Africa Improved Foods company.
+130. WFP is dedicated to ensuring the protection of its beneficiaries, staff, and partners throughout its operations.
+In adherence to its policy of zero tolerance for sexual exploitation and abuse, WFP will mitigate risks through sensitization of staff, cooperating partners and participants in capacity strengthening activities.
+WFP will continue to sensitize communities and enhance internal reporting and referral procedures for alleged cases.
+The country office will ensure that all partners undergo the protection from sexual exploitation and abuse capacity assessment and develop capacity strengthening plans.
+Regular protection assessments will be carried out to identify and adopt risk mitigation measures aimed at reducing the opportunities for sexual exploitation and abuse in food and cash-based assistance interventions.

+131. Global shortfalls in budgets are leading to rapid reductions in the relatively reliable funding stream that the Global Commodity Management Facility provides to Rwanda and the WFP country office through investment in the Africa Improved Foods company.
 Should this funding stop altogether, it would have a major impact on the company, the local farmers it purchases from, its employees and WFP's relationship with the Government.